interIDEAS/Unlearning_with_Shuffle/README.md

 ### Results and Graphs
 ![CALI Latitude Results](imgs/CALI_Latitude.png)
-*Description: Graph showing the impact of unlearning the top and least influential features using the MLP model.*
+*Description: This graph illustrates the impact of unlearning the 'Latitude' feature using the MLP, ResNet, and FtFormer models.
+The red line represents the baseline, and our model's performance is consistent with observations reported in the main paper.
+It demonstrates robust performance across all evaluation criteria."*
 ![CALI Longitude Results](imgs/CALI_Longtitude.png)
-*Description: Graph depicting the outcomes of feature unlearning on the FtFormer model, focusing on interdependent feature sets.*
+*Description: This graph illustrates the impact of unlearning the 'Longtitude' feature using the MLP, ResNet, and FtFormer models.
+The red line represents the baseline, and our model's performance is consistent with observations reported in the main paper.
+It demonstrates robust performance across all evaluation criteria."s.*
 ![CALI AveBedrms Results](imgs/CALI_Avgbed.png)
-*Description: Visual outcomes of unlearning using the ResNet model across various feature sets.*
+*Description: This graph illustrates the impact of unlearning the 'AveBedrms' feature using the MLP, ResNet, and FtFormer models.
+The red line represents the baseline, and our model's performance is consistent with observations reported in the main paper.
+It demonstrates robust performance across all evaluation criteria."s.*

 ## How to Run Experiments